bstaple1/MTGA_Draft_17Lands/README.md

         - The NEO creature sagas count as creatures.

 ## Troubleshooting

-- **The application can't detect the Arena event:** Open the debug.log file, using notepad or some other text editor, and look for an entry that reads `Player Log Location: C:/Users\<username>\AppData\LocalLow\Wizards Of The Coast\MTGA\Player.log`.
-If you don't see this entry, then follow the steps listed [here](https://github.com/bstaple1/MTGA_Draft_17Lands/issues/18#issuecomment-1247933197).

 - **Some cards are missing from the Taken Cards window:** Arena creates a new player log after every restart, so the application can't track cards that were picked and seen before a restart.
 Players who draft across multiple days/sessions can still use this tool to see current pack data, but they might be missing information from previous packs and picks.